bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 - Propose to create trading pairs between two different tokens
 - Send orders to buy or sell assets through trading pairs created on the chain

-### Will Binance Chain introduce more features and transaction types in the future?
+### Will Beacon Chain  introduce more features and transaction types in the future?

-Yes, Binance Chain team and community would cherish the technology advancements and recommended trends and strive to make circulation of assets and value easier and easier.
+Yes, Beacon Chain  team and community would cherish the technology advancements and recommended trends and strive to make circulation of assets and value easier and easier.

-### What is the native coin on Binance Chain?
+### What is the native coin on Beacon Chain ?

-The Binance Coin, BNB, is the native asset on Binance Chain.
+The Binance Coin, BNB, is the native asset on Beacon Chain .
 There are 200MM BNB coins in total.
 There will be no mining.
-The existing coin burns and freezes will still be in effect on the new Binance Chain blockchain.
+The existing coin burns and freezes will still be in effect on the new Beacon Chain  blockchain.

 The exact number of BNB coins will be destroyed based on the same number of BNB ERC20 tokens that have already been destroyed.

-Since Binance Chain is live, all BNB ERC20 tokens will be swapped for Binance Chain coins.
-All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new Binance Chain native coins will be sent to their new wallets.
+Since Beacon Chain  is live, all BNB ERC20 tokens will be swapped for Beacon Chain  coins.
+All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new Beacon Chain  native coins will be sent to their new wallets.

-### How can I register on Binance Chain/DEX and start trading?
+### How can I register on Beacon Chain /DEX and start trading?

 There is no need to register.
-All you need is a Binance Chain address, which can be generated with any [wallet](https://github.com/binance-chain/docs-site/blob/master/docs/wallets.md) that supports Binance Chain.
+All you need is a Beacon Chain  address, which can be generated with any [wallet](https://github.com/binance-chain/docs-site/blob/master/docs/wallets.md) that supports Beacon Chain .
 Then you can trade BNB or other assets stored on that address.

 ### How can I send orders on Binance DEX?
 #### Order